munificent/craftinginterpreters/book/closures.md

 memory manager never sees uninitialized memory.

-Then we store the array in the new closure, as well as copying the count over from the ObjFunction:
+Then we store the array in the new closure, as well as copying the count over from the ObjFunction.

 ^code init-upvalue-fields (1 before, 1 after)

-When an ObjClosure is freed, we also free the upvalue array:
+When we free an ObjClosure, we also free the upvalue array.

 ^code free-upvalues (1 before, 1 after)

-ObjClosure does not own the ObjUpvalue objects itself, but it does own its dynamic array that contains *pointers* to those upvalues.
+ObjClosure does not own the ObjUpvalue objects itself, but it does own *the array* containing pointers to those upvalues.

 We fill the upvalue array over in the interpreter when it creates a closure.
-This is where we walk through all of the operands after `OP_CLOSURE` to see what kind of upvalue each slot captures:
+This is where we walk through all of the operands after `OP_CLOSURE` to see what kind of upvalue each slot captures.

 ^code interpret-capture-upvalues (1 before, 1 after)

-This code is the magic moment when a closure comes to life and captures variables.
+This code is the magic moment when a closure comes to life.
 We iterate over each upvalue the closure expects.
 For each one, we read a pair of operand bytes.
 If the upvalue closes over a local variable in the enclosing function, we let `captureUpvalue()` do the work.

 Otherwise, we capture an upvalue from the surrounding function.
 An `OP_CLOSURE` instruction is emitted at the end of a function declaration.
 At the moment that